The blog

 5G also offers a cheaper and faster long-term alternative for tracking products and inventory within the supply chain.

-Until now, this has been a real brake on the development of logistics, but with 5G, the number of devices supported per km² rises from 4,000 to 1 million.
+Previously a real brake on the development of logistics, the number of devices supported per km² increases from 4,000 to 1 million with 5G.
 This increase multiplies digital management opportunities in high-density areas such as warehouses and sorting centers.
 The quantity of information received, and the speed with which it is processed, offers greater visibility over the entire chain, from fleet to warehouse stock [1].

 [1] Guo, Yanlong.
 "The Research of 5G Internet of Things on the Transformation of Unmanned Retail."